pakatagoh/star-wars-crazy-client/README.md

 ## Star Wars Crazy

-This project came about as a result of wanting to work with react hooks and implementing testing with react-testing-library.
+This project came about as a result of wanting to work with react hooks and implementing testing

 It was also test bed to run a CI/CD pipeline